 Faculty Availability and Office Hours: Each faculty member holds a minimum of one office hour per week to assist students.
-You can find the specific time inside the course on the Instructor Information page.
+Specific times are located inside the course on the Instructor Information page.
 Faculty also have asynchronous group office hours via a discussion forum in the course four days throughout the week.
-In addition, faculty are available through email and respond within 2 calendar days.
-Full time faculty have a four-digit extension and can be reached during regular business hours, Monday through Friday.
+In addition, faculty are available through email and respond within two calendar days.
+Full-time faculty have a four-digit telephone extension and can be reached during regular business hours, Monday through Friday.